-This year, lots of you are cooking Thanksgiving for the first time.
+This year, a ton of you are cooking your big first Thanksgiving dinner.
 Here’s your essential guide for success.
+Everything from schedules, to menus, to table, to avoiding costly mistakes.

 First time hosting Thanksgiving?
 Even a small one?
 Fear not, pilgrim!
 We’ve compiled all our collective experience from over the decades to give you a guide to cooking your first Thanksgiving dinner.